 You can optimize your supply chain for sustained performance in a cutthroat commercial environment by developing estimates that provide value and making wise decisions under pressure.
 As a result, your development and profitability will be maximized.

-18 Supply Chain Performance Metrics You Should Be Monitoring
+18 Supply Chain Performance Metrics You Should Be Monitoring in 2024

 For your firm to thrive in the cutthroat business world of today and boost sales, you need an efficient supply chain.
 A Deloitte survey found that 79% of businesses with high-performing supply chains have higher revenue growth than the industry average.
 Monitoring your supply chain metrics (or KPIs), a set of indicators used in quantifying and characterizing the performance of your supply chain, is one technique to assess whether your supply chain performance is sufficient.
-The following list of 10 essential performance indicators will help you manage your supply chain more effectively.
+The following list of 10 essential performance indicators will help you manage your supply chain more effectively in 2024.

 Delivery time is a key performance indicator (KPI) for supply chains that focuses on enhancing customer service.
 It calculates how long it takes from when an item is dispatched to when it is delivered to the customer’s door.
 First, the order must be accurately created and returned to its destination at an acceptable time.
 If not, your clients may negatively view you because nobody likes to wait to receive their supplied items.